 There are two major problems that these scientists are facing in creating synthetic life and using it to support the idea that life can come from non-life through chance, time, and natural laws.
 First, information (such as that found in a genetic system) requires an intelligent, immaterial source.
 Where did the information come from?
 In their materialistic worldview, there is no source for the information.
 They must account for its existence within their worldview, which they cannot.
 Second, they are creating a synthetic cell using parts they designed, such as fatty acids, proteins, and nucleotides.
 By doing so, they have disregarded the idea that chance, time, and natural laws are sufficient to bring into existence the starting products for life.

 No such problem exists for those using a biblical worldview.
-The information for life was supplied by the intelligent Creator God as part of His original creation on Days 3, 5, and 6.
+The information for life was supplied by the intelligent Creator God as part of His original creation on Days Three, Five, and Six.
 Plants, microbes, animals, and man were created fully formed not requiring chance, time, and natural laws (which would not work anyway) to bring them into existence.

 Synthetic biology is an exciting field where much about God’s creation can be learned by using the “do-it-yourself” mentality towards creating life.
 We pray that these scientists will recognize that they will always be apprentices and never the Master of creating life.